habana2000/BackendAvanzadoNodeJS/README.md

 * fotossubidas --> Including original pictures uploaded (Sample: fotosubida-1685117598269-CX.jpg)
 * thumbnails --> destination of generated thumbnails (Sample: fotosubida-1685117598269-CX-thumbnail.jpg)

-I've set a dual source for index.ejs view in order to take any of the two pictures (foto or fotosubida & thumbnail)
+I've set a dual source for index.ejs view in order to take any of the two pictures (thumbnail & fotosubida or foto)

 ```html
 <td>